WinterJet2021/Cryptography-Nullity-Demonstration/README.md

 3. The relationship between matrix properties and information security
 4. The practical implications of the Rank-Nullity Theorem

-## Tips for Presentation
-- Start with the invertible matrix to show successful encryption/decryption
-- Switch to the singular matrix to demonstrate why it fails
-- Try custom matrices with determinants close to zero to show instability
-- Relate the visualization to the mathematical concepts of rank and nullity

 ## References
 - Strang, G. (2016).
 Introduction to Linear Algebra (5th ed.).
 Wellesley-Cambridge Press.
 - Hoffstein, J., Pipher, J., & Silverman, J. H. (2014).
 An Introduction to Mathematical Cryptography.
 Springer.